fantastech/notifier/README.txt

 * Launch of the beta version of the plugin.

 == Upgrade Notice ==

+= 1.0.0 - 2022-10-03 =
+* Converted the plugin to provide integration for the SaaS tool at WANotifier.com

 = 0.1.1 - 2022-08-04 =
 * Fix - Minor bug fixes and code cleanup